sombriks/sombriks-hq/src/blog/0092-a-zig-overview.md

 ```

 See, the explicit control starts paying the extra effort.
 We just serialized,
-casted, and translated pieces of memory in anything we want with little
+cast, and translated pieces of memory to anytthing we want with little
 trouble.

 ### Read and write structs